finominalHQ/gateway/README.md

 - Request|Response Mutation: rewriting of 'scheme', 'URI', 'host', and adding or deleting the value of the request header of the forwarding request
 - Request shadowing

+### How It Works
+- Force all request to SSL by default
+- Translate response
 ### Resources
 https://github.com/motiv-labs/janus
 https://www.krakend.io/docs/overview